 Developed by a pharmacist whose son is prone to seizures while sleeping, the Sleep-Safe ® Anti-Suffocation Pillow is a registered Class I Medical device as categorized by the United Kingdom’s Medical and Healthcare Products Regulation Agency, which is the UK government agency responsible for ensuring that medicines and medical devices work and are acceptably safe.
-Friends of the Danny Did Foundation can receive a 15% discount on orders of this product.
-Learn more about the Sleep-Safe ® Anti-Suffocation Pillow and place orders here.
-For some qualified candidates Danny Did may be able to provide financial assistance.
-Contact firstname.lastname@example.org to receive our funding application by email.
+When you order here, you can take advantage of an attractive discount (currently 20%) off the 'headline' price of SleepSafe Pillows.
+For qualified candidates, Danny Did may be able to provide financial assistance.

 Seizure response dogs are a special type of service dog specifically trained to help someone who has epilepsy or a seizure disorder.
 Tasks for seizure dogs may include: summoning help by finding another person or activating a medical alert; pulling potentially dangerous objects away from a person’s body; “blocking” to keep individuals from walking into obstacles that can result in bodily injury or death; attempting to arouse an unconscious handler during or after a seizure; and carrying emergency medication and information regarding the handler’s medical condition.
 Further, some dogs may develop the ability to sense an impending seizure.
 There are several companies that train seizure response dogs for adoption.
-Options to research include Domesti-PUPS, M&R Pet Academy, and 4 Paws For Ability Seizure Dogs.
+Options to research include Domesti-PUPS and 4 Paws For Ability Seizure Dogs.
 For additional information or to inquire about funding support for seizure dogs, visit the Chelsea Hutchison Foundation.
-The DDF provide grant funding for seizure dogs.
+Note, the DDF does not have grant funding available for seizure dogs.